brainix/pottery/README.md

   1. Run a test module with `$ make test tests=tests.test_dict`
   2. Run a test class with: `$ make test tests=tests.test_dict.DictTests`
   3. Run a test method with: `$ make test tests=tests.test_dict.DictTests.test_keyexistserror`

+`make test-readme` doctests the Python code examples in this README to ensure that they&rsquo;re correct.